-Newburyport News, a publication of North of Boston Media Group, provides the Daily News of Newburyport, a 6-day-per week daily newspaper that covers Newburyport and its surrounding communities of Amesbury, Salisbury, Newbury, West Newbury, Rowley, Georgetown, Groveland, Merrimac, and, in New Hampshire, Seabrook and South Hampton.
+The Daily News, a publication of North of Boston Media Group, is a 6-day-per week daily newspaper that covers Newburyport and its surrounding communities of Amesbury, Salisbury, Newbury, West Newbury, Rowley, Georgetown, Groveland, Merrimac, and, in New Hampshire, Seabrook and South Hampton.
 Individual articles, classified listings, and other features can be accessed online on a limited basis, while subscribers receive full access to articles via e-edition or print with home delivery.
 Public notices are made available without subscription through mypublicnotices.com.